Apology Letter for Arriving Late at the Workplace

 James Charles

-10th December 2020
+10th December 20XX

 Dear Mr. Charles,

-I understand that it seems unprofessional to not be able to present yourself at an important event.
+I understand that it seems unprofessional not to be able to present yourself at an important event.
 From now onwards, I will be more cautious and careful to leave early for work and especially for meetings.

 I regret missing the proposal discussion, but I will extend my duties after work to compensate for the work loss.
 I would like to meet up with you so we can have a discussion on how to make up for it and ensure you that I will not let you down.